-While hovering, the amount of main rotor thrust can be changed to maintain the desired hovering altitude.
-This is done by changing the angle of incidence (by moving the collective) of the rotor blades and hence the angle of attack (AOA) of the main rotor blades.
+While hovering, the amount of main rotor thrust can be adjusted to maintain the desired hovering height.
+This is done by changing the angle of incidence (by moving the collective) of the rotor blades, and hence their AOA.
 Changing the AOA changes the drag on the rotor blades, and the power delivered by the engine must change as well to keep the rotor speed constant.

 The weight that must be supported is the total weight of the helicopter and its occupants.
-If the amount of lift is greater than the actual weight, the helicopter accelerates upwards until the lift force equals the weight gain altitude; if thrust is less than weight, the helicopter accelerates downward.
-When operating near the ground, the effects of the proximity to the surface change this response.
+If the amount of lift is greater than the actual weight, the helicopter accelerates upwards until the lift force equals the weight of the helicopter; if lift is less than weight, the helicopter accelerates downward.